-The statistics bring to the forefront the importance of treatment programs focused on comprehensive assessment and intensive treatment in a residential setting, as one effective tool in treating mental health conditions and addiction, including non-substance addictions like gambling.
+The statistics bring to the forefront the importance of residential mental health facilities focused on comprehensive assessment and intensive treatment in a residential setting, as one effective tool in treating mental health conditions and addiction, including non-substance addictions like gambling.

-But for most people, recognizing a mental illness or an addiction, finding the best help to treat it, and knowing what to expect from a treatment facility can be an uncertain road without the proper guidance.
+But for most people, recognizing a mental illness or an addiction, finding the best help to treat it, and knowing what to expect from a residential treatment center can be an uncertain road without the proper guidance.

 There is HOPE.
 For help, call